-The most common Spey casts include the “Double Spey”, “Single Spey”, as well as “Circle/Snap-T”, and “Snake Roll”.
+The most common Spey casts include the “Double Spey”, “Single Spey”, as well as “Circle/Snap-T”, and “Snake Roll” which enable the angler to reposition their fly to make a static roll cast in a different direction.
 With these casts, an angler will be able to make a cast in any river position and in any wind condition.

 Spey Casting Tackle

 As Spey caster Andy Murray once explained, “Spey is a river, and Spey is a cast.
 Rods are double-handed.”
 Double-handed rods vary in length from eleven foot “switch” style rods, to more traditional double-handed rods over twenty feet.
 The rod length required is directly related to the size of the river one is fishing.
 For example, shorter, switch rods of eleven feet are ideal for rivers that are forty to seventy feet wide where an angler might make casts up to seventy-five feet.
 Thirteen to fifteen foot rods are useful on rivers that are over one hundred feet wide and require casts of eighty to a hundred feet.

 Large Michigan rivers such as the Lower Manistee, Muskegon, Grand, and St. Joseph are perfect for thirteen or fourteen foot rods.
 Smaller rivers like the Pere Marquette or Betsie Rivers are better suited to eleven foot switch rods.